dennyzhang/code.dennyzhang.com/classes-more-than-5-students/README.md

-# Leetcode: Second Highest Salary     :BLOG:Medium:
+# Leetcode: Classes More Than 5 Students     :BLOG:Medium:

 ---

-Second Highest Salary
+Classes More Than 5 Students

 ---